What is a barium enema?

 Fluoroscopy is often used during a barium enema.
 Fluoroscopy is a special kind of

-X-ray movie that shows the organs in motion.
+:"live" X-ray movie that shows the organs in motion in real time.

 The test uses barium.
 Barium is a substance that makes certain areas of the body show